youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

-by looking in the mft we can see that it was created around 4:20 am :
+by looking in the MFT we can see that it was created around 4:20 am :
 ```bash
 mft.csv
 2021-01-07|04:20:53.116940|mft|FILESTAT|file|Creation Time|\Users\Administrator\Documents\bad_3F79A31A837D5316.txt